zenonet/SusLang/syntax.md

 <br>

+### Define-Statements

+Define Statements are executed before running the actual code (no matter where in the code they are).
+They can do things like defining new colors or creating custom keywords.
+You can learn more about define statements [here](https://github.com/zenonet/SusLang/wiki/Define-Expressions).
+Define statements always start with `#define`

 ### Comments

 The interpreter will ignore any text in a source file that is behind `trashtalk` or `//`.
 You can use this to explain your code.